|Pilot 2nd Lt. Stanley W. Johnson, O-743343 (MIA / KIA) MT

 2Lt Stanley W Johnson (tablets of the missing)

-FindAGrave - Stanley Warren Johnson (Lewistown City Cemetery)
+FindAGrave - Stanley Warren Johnson (memorial marker Lewistown City Cemetery)

 Jungle Ace page 145